The latest version of Typora already supports normal HTML tags.

 Inline HTML tags, such as <span>

-, <sup>
+and <sup>

 or __

 .
-Other supported tags are rendered in a separate block and can switch between the output and HTML source code easily, just like math blocks.
+Other supported tags are rendered in a separate block and you can switch between the output and HTML source code easily, just like math blocks.

 or onload